Ellisande/tic-tac-toe/steps.md

 ## 5 Go Outside

 ... and get some air!
 You've completed a whole app in all javascript.
 You are the champion, my friend.
 Congrulations!

+### 5.1 Still Here?

+If you are still working on this, here are some ideas on what you could do next.

+* Create "rooms" that people can join to play tic-tac-toe one-on-one
+* Allow the user to select if they are X's or O's
+* Write computer AI to play against the player
+* Create a speed game where people can change any box they want and have to try and keep up with the other player to win